Frequently Asked Questions (FAQ)

 Where can I contribute to OTA's advocacy efforts?

-We have a secure online "store" set up if you are interested in making a donation to the Oregon Truck PAC here.
+We have a secure online "store" set up if you are interested in making a donation to the Oregon Truck PAC.
+You can also contact us at 503.513.0005.

-At this time, OTA does not have any job openings.
-Please check back with us for any updates.
+At this time, OTA does not have any job openings nor do we have a job board.
+Please check back with us in the future.

 Does OTA have a protocol for severe weather and/or other emergency situations?